GenEscape: Hierarchical Multi-Agent Generation of Escape Room Puzzles: Experiment

 \subsection{Evaluation Metrics}

-We evaluate our method using three human evaluation metrics.
-Solvability checks whether a player can infer the intended solution from the image.
-Shortcut Avoidance measures whether trivial, unintended solutions are blocked.
-Spatial Alignment assesses how well the visual output reflects the designed object relations.
-We also report the LongCLIP~\cite{zhang2024longclip} score measuring semantic similarity between the \textit{Designer} prompt and the image, and the average number of image API calls (not applicable for vanilla baselines without refinement on images).
-Evaluation is conducted on 15 scene settings with 2 core objects each.
-Ten annotators are asked to pick the best image per case for the three evaluation aspects, given the setting and object names; we report the percentage of the results getting picked as best.
+We evaluate our method using a combination of human judgments and automated metrics.
+Specifically, we consider three key human evaluation criteria. \textbf{Solvability} measures whether a player can infer the intended multi-step solution purely from visual cues in the generated image. \textbf{Shortcut Avoidance} assesses whether the image successfully prevents trivial or unintended solutions that bypass the intended logic. \textbf{Spatial Alignment} evaluates how accurately the visual scene reflects the object relations specified in the initial design, such as positions and reachability.

+In addition to human assessments, we report the LongCLIP~\cite{zhang2024longclip} score, which quantifies the semantic alignment between the \textit{Designer} prompt and the final image, and the average number of image API calls used throughout the generation process (note that this metric is not applicable to baseline methods that lack image-level refinement).
+Evaluation is conducted on 15 diverse scene settings, each involving 2 core interactive objects.
+For each case, we collect responses from 10 human annotators, who are shown multiple generated images (from our method and baselines) along with the scene description and object names.
+They are asked to select the best image for each of the three criteria.
+We report the percentage of cases where each method's output is selected as the top choice.